How to Restart a Pod in Kubernetes

 You should see an output, as shown above, where the previous Pod is in a Terminating state while the new Pod is already up and running.
 If you run the kubectl get pods command again after a minute or so, you will only see the new Pod in the running state, as shown below:

-The reason I wanted you to run the kubectl get pods immediately after updating the container image is that I wanted you to see the Pod rollout process in action.
+The reason I wanted you to run the kubectl get pods immediately after updating the container image, I wanted you to see the Pod rollout process in action.
 During this process, Kubernetes creates Pods with the updated image and gradually phases out the old Pods.

 Next, as we did earlier, let’s ensure that the new Pod is indeed running the same container as the terminated Pod.
 Run the following command to fetch the container logs: